 In the Baca case, the prosecutor both perjured himself and relied on an inmate's false testimony to finger the defendant.
 A jailhouse informant testified that Baca had confided that his son planned the killing.
-The defendant was twice tried and convicted, even though a state court had found that both the informant and the prosecutor had given false testimony.
+The defendant was twice tried and convicted, even A state court of appeal had previously cited "evidence that the prosecutor himself had committed perjury."
+Yet Harris persisted in defending the conviction until it became politically untenable. though a state court had found that both the informant and the prosecutor had given false testimony.
 As a result, Baca was sentenced to 70 years to life.
-180